bitExpert/pathfinder/README.md

 Router
 ------

-The router is responsible for resolving the actionToken from the given route as well building an url for a given actionToken (and it`s parameters).
-The router comes in two flavours, once as a simple PropertyRouter (\bitExpert\Adroit\Router\PropertyRouter) which will look up the actionToken based on an url parameter or the RegexRouter (\bitExpert\Adroit\Router\RegexRouter) which will map the whole url to an actionToken.
+The router is responsible for resolving the target from the given route as well building an uri for a given route identifier (and it`s parameters).
+Using the Psr7Router (\bitExpert\Pathfinder\Psr7Router) is pretty easy:

 ```php
 $baseUrl = 'http://myapp.loc:8080';